-Vision: The Baltimore City State’s Attorney’s Office (SAO)—which is uncompromisingly committed to accountability, professionalism and transparency—is working towards a future where community confidence in the criminal justice system is restored; violent repeat offenders are held accountable; and communities feel safe.
-During the 2017 Legislative Session, we will fight for laws in Annapolis that improve our ability to fight for victims of crime, identify and prosecute violent offenders, and restore trust in the community justice system.
+The Baltimore City State’s Attorney’s Office (SAO)—which is uncompromisingly committed to accountability, professionalism and transparency—continues to work towards a future where community confidence in the criminal justice system is restored; violent repeat offenders are held accountable; and communities feel safe.

 - SB217/HB429: Removing physical resistance as a requirement to prove a sex crime

-- These bills establish that evidence of physical resistance is not required to prove that a sex crime occurred.
-Victims will no longer have to prove that they physically fought back against their rapist to prove that a crime occurred.
+- Clarifies that evidence of physical resistance is not required to prove that a sex crime occurred.

 - SB349/HB255: Retaining rape kit evidence and notifying victims of rape kit disposal

-- These bills make common sense improvements to the way rape kits are stored and disposed of in MD.
-Most importantly, they require all jurisdictions to retain rape kits for at least 20 years, enabling victims who initially wish to remain anonymous to decide, at a later date, to involve law enforcement.
+- Requires all Maryland jurisdictions to retain rape kits for at least 20 years so victims who initially wish to remain anonymous may decide at a later date to initiate a law enforcement investigation.

 - SB224/HB294: Prohibits domestic abusers from possessing a regulated firearm, rifle or shotgun